The Sandbox - Patient prediction in the OR

 Role-play with nurses

-In workshops with nurses we used role play as a method to test some of our first concept thoughts.
-The purpose of the workshops were to brainstorm possible scenarios of how the operation theatre in the future might look like, also to discover how the nurses interacted and used our prototypes in different situations.
+Role-play allowed us to test out first concepts and to brainstorm possible scenarios of how the operation theatre in the future might look like.
+Also to discover how the nurses interacted and used our prototypes in different situations.

 Another step in the process were to test different interactions by using lo-fi prototypes.
 In this way we were able to communicate our ideas and also see how our concepts affected the nurses' workflow.